 Earlier this year NEXTDC launched a data center carbon neutrality program called NEXTneutral.
 The program offers a Climate Active certified colocation solution for customers and encourages customers to advance their own sustainability priorities.

 “Our customers, partners and stakeholders care deeply about environmental sustainability and the industry’s future impact on the environment.
-We are dedicated to reducing the impact our data centres have on our natural surroundings.
+We are dedicated to reducing the impact our data centers have on our natural surroundings.

-"Today the data centre industry is supporting an enormous boom in technology and information creation, all of which are powered by computers and global networks that consume significant amounts of electricity.
-We remain focussed on the overall efficiency of our data centres, demonstrated through our NABERS 5-star efficiency ratings, and contributing to the global efforts in managing climate change.”
+"Today the data center industry is supporting an enormous boom in technology and information creation, all of which are powered by computers and global networks that consume significant amounts of electricity.
+We remain focussed on the overall efficiency of our data centers, demonstrated through our NABERS 5-star efficiency ratings, and contributing to the global efforts in managing climate change.”